chalatz/tours/pages/info/reviews-comments-content.md

     - we all had a great time on our tour - and fell in love with Rhodes!
 Stathis was an amazing driver and courteously provided us answers to all our questions.
     We felt like he really \"took care of us.\" I will highly recommend your services to anyone contemplating a visit to Rhodes.
 Our best to Stathis!!
-(Nov 13th)<br>\nMarianne
-    \ S.   UK\n\nWe had a phenomenal day with our driver, Gianis(John).
+Marianne S. (Nov 13th)  UK\n\nWe had a phenomenal day with our driver, Gianis(John).
 He spoke perfect English and was very enthusiastic about all the historical sights including the Village and Acropolis of Lindos, Anthony Quinn Bay, the old and new town, the Holocaust Memorial, and much more.<br>\nHighly recommend Nicholas Rhodes Private